Visualisering/Visualisering-backend/README.md

 <a>https://github.com/Visualisering/Visualisering/wiki/Adding-a-new-datasource</a>

 There are two ways that server retrieves data from github</br>
-1. With a get request to github with information of which repos server wishes to get commit info from.
+1. With a get request to github with information of which repos server wishes to get commit info from.<br>
 2. With an active github webhook that post commit informationen to endpoint /commit when a push is made to an organization repo.